emilyriederer/Rtistic/README.md

   + If you're using RStudio, you can find all mentions of the name with `Ctrl+Shift+F`
   + Be sure to use the `available` package to make sure your name does not conflict with an existing package
 - Help teams keep their work clean and modular and review PRs carefully as they come in
 - As a finals step, consider making a basic `pkgdown` site with all of the themes.
-Vignettes created by individual teams will beome articles to display all of the different new themes as a "gallery".
-(For help *also* customizing this, you'll find a template style sheet in `pkgdown/extra.css`)
+Vignettes created by individual teams will beome articles to display all of the different new palettes and themes as a "gallery".
+(For help *also* customizing this, you'll find a template style sheet and config file in the `pkgdown/` directory.
+Contents should be organized reasonably (e.g. like functions and vignettes grouped together) if teams follow appropriate naming conventions.)

 *Initial Set Up - Forking Approach*